tildeholmqvist/happyroom/README.md

 HappyRoom is a B2C e-commerce store targeting individuals looking to enhance their living or working spaces with unique wallpapers and interior design services.

-At HappyRoom, the users can explore a variety of carefully selected wallpapers, each with its own distinct design to suit different tastes.
+At HappyRoom, users can explore a variety of carefully selected wallpapers, each with its distinct design to suit different tastes.
-The user are also offered personalized assistance through consultations with our team of experts.
+The users are also offered personalized assistance through consultations with our team of experts.
 Additionally, the user can stay informed about new arrivals and special offers by subscribing to our newsletter, and also share their thoughts with us through our customer reviews.

 HappyRoom aims to provide users with the tools and resources needed to transform their spaces into personalized expressions of style and creativity.